Learn how to create user need statements that help you design accessible digital services for your users.

 What to use them for

-Once you have a list of solid stories use them to guide your product’s development or to design your service better:
+Once you have a list of solid statements use them to guide your new service's development or to design an existing one better:

 - Prioritise, grouping the most important ones together so you know which to focus on

 - Run an ideation session, listing as many ideas as possible for each need

 - Pick those ideas you think are worth testing, and test them.